GangemiLorenzo/Telegram-scraper/README.md

 Follow the istruction and the script will start moving users using the accounts you provided.
 The accounts will rotate to avoid flooding error in Telegram API.

+## Limitations

+1. Due to a bug within Telethon scraping groups bigger than 5000 members can lead to internal errors.

+2. Only accounts with a defined username can be moved

+3. An error message will be printed if a user has a policy preference which prevents him/her to be added to a group